JayDS22/SQL-MySQL-Excercises/README.md

 # SQL-MySQL-Excercises
-This repository consists of excercises based on Employees Database, using MySQL.
+This repository consists of excercises based on Employees Database, using MySQL for Data Science & BI